tobrien/eml-parse-js/README.md

 ### `buildEml(data: EmlContent | string, options?: BuildOptions | null): string | Error`

-The `buildEml` function takes a `EmlContent` object (or an EML string, which it will first parse using `readEml`) and constructs an EML file string.
+The `buildEml` function takes a `EmlContent` object (or an EML string, which it will first parse using `parseEml` and then `readEml`) and constructs an EML file string.
 This is useful for creating or modifying emails programmatically.

 -   **`data`**: A `EmlContent` object representing the email to be built, or an EML string.
 -   **`options`**: Optional settings for building the EML, like encoding preferences (not fully implemented yet).